Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/docs/MigratingFromCurrentToPreview.md

 # Differences between current and preview .NET Management SDK

 ## Structured Resource Identifier
-In the past the resource identifier returned by Azure often in a property called Id was returned as a string.
-This made it difficult for users to pull out specific pieces of the identifier since they needed to implement their own parsing logic.
-Today instead you can implicitly cast the string into an object which will do the parsing for you.
-There are 3 types of ResourceIdentifiers and they correspond to which level the resource lives at.
+In the past, the resource identifier returned by Azure (often in a property named `Id`) was returned as a string.
+This made it difficult for users to retrieve specific pieces of the identifier, since they needed to implement their own parsing logic.
+Today, you can instead implicitly cast the string into an object, which will do the parsing for you.
+There are three types of ResourceIdentifiers, and they correspond to the level at which the resource lives.
 A resource that lives on a tenant will have a **TenantResourceIdentifier**.
 A resource that lives under a subscription will have a **SubscriptionResourceIdentifer**.
 A resource that lives under a resource group will have a **ResourceGroupResourceIdentifier**.

-You can usually tell by the id string itself which type it is, but if you are unsure you can always cast it onto a **ResourceIdentifier** and use the Try methods to retrieve the values.
+You can usually tell by the `id` string itself which type it is.
+If you're unsure, you can cast it onto a **ResourceIdentifier** and use the `Try` methods to retrieve the values.

 ### Casting to a specific type
 ```csharp